Nizami (opera): Creating the opera

 The end of the Great Patriotic War in 1945 allowed the Azerbaijani people to return to the peaceful creative work.
 In the new post-war peaceful conditions, the content and themes of the literary and artistic works and all types of art have been significantly renewed.
 The authors in many genres began to be attracted by the topics related to history, the significant events of the past, the literary monuments and the nation's cultural heritage.

 New themes and images led to search for new genres, forms, means of expression, expanding the range of creativity in certain areas of art.
 Zemfira Samadova notes: “One of the manifestations of the expansion of the ideological and thematic, figurative-genre range in the field of operatic creation was staging the opera “Nizami” in the Azerbaijan State Opera and Ballet Theatre in a new, for the national spectator, genre.”

-In 1939, the composer Afrasiyab Badalbeyli was commissioned to write an opera on the occasion of the 800th anniversary of the Azerbaijani poet and thinker Nizami Ganjavi.
+In 1939, the composer Afrasiyab Badalbeyli was commissioned to write an opera on the occasion of the 800th anniversary of the poet and thinker Nizami Ganjavi.
 Badalbeyli wrote the opera, but the Second World War and the Great Patriotic War prevented its production.

 Badalbeyli set himself the goal of creating an image of the historical personality, poet, philosopher, in a genre not previously represented in the national opera, and thus bringing something new to it.
 The composer, pursuing the goal of glorifying the famous poet in music, for the first time brought to the stage a living image of a person whom the people knew well and who embodied all the best qualities of the mankind.
 The opera "Nizami" by Afrasiyab Badalbeyli consists of 5 acts and 6 pictures.

 When writing the opera, the composer relied on the content of the "Sword and Pen" novel by Mamed Said Ordubadi.
 The author of such novels as "Foggy Tabriz", "Secret Baku", "The Fighting City" chose for the novel "Sword and Pen" the form of an epic narration with an interval plot development.
 The fate of the heroes unfolds against the backdrop of social and political conflicts.
 Here struggle and suffering are mixed with betrayal, love - with hatred, murder and palace intrigues.
 The events take place in the 12th century in Ganja.
 The foundation of the narration is made up of social and political events from both the life of people and the personal life of the poet.
 Nizami witnessed a number of events that had a negative impact on his life and work.